claudiacachayosorio/demo-gifs/README.md

 If there's not one yet, create a directory named `workflows` inside another named `.github` at root level of your project repo.
 Download the file `dispatch-gif.yaml` and move it to it.
 Make sure you replace `claudiacachayosorio/demo-gifs` with your own fork: `your-username/demo-gifs`

-Make sure there's a `package.json` file with these fields filled out:
+Still inside the project repo, make sure there's a `package.json` file with these fields filled out:
 * `name` project repo's name to be used for the gif filename
 * `homepage` url of live demo to screenshot and animate as a gif

-Push the repo to origin.
+Deploy all changes.
 You can check the **Actions** tab of both repos to watch the progress.
-From then on, `[name].gif` will be generated inside the `demos` directory of your fork every time the corresponding project repo is deployed.
+From then on, `[name].gif` will be generated inside the `demos` directory of your fork every time the corresponding project repo is pushed to origin.
 Repeat for each repository with a live web page you want to showcase with a gif.

 To trigger the script manually, make sure you're at the forked repo's root level and run this command:
 ````